hyperdriveguy/pokelds/README.md

--Pokemon now have a 1 in 4096 chance of being shiny (like gen 6) -Stat screen shows what stats are modified by natures -Icons show if a move is Physical, Special, or Status
+-Pokemon now have a 1 in 4096 chance of being shiny (like gen 6) -Stat screen shows what stats are modified by natures -Icons show if a move is Physical, Special, or Status -Run by holding B. This is faster than walking, but slower than biking. (thanks to VictoriaLacroix for their running code I borrowed and modified)